chrispruitt/serverless-slack-bot/README.md

 **Setup**

 1. Create your slack app and get your bot tokens
-2. Create a main.go file and scripts/ folder
+2. Create a main.go file and scripts/ folder with the below example files
 3. Setup lambda function with whatever permissions required by your custom scripts
 4. Setup API Gateway with a endpoint `/{proxy+}` pointing to your lambda function
 5. Deploy your code to your lambda function